 Ex-dividend date

 The ex-dividend date is the date a stock trades without dividends.
 If you buy dividend stocks after the ex-dividend stocks, you will not be eligible for a dividend payout.
-That is you must buy dividend stocks before the ex-dividend date to qualify for dividends.
-The ex-dividend date is crucial for dividend stock investors because that is the time the share price drops by the amount of dividend being paid to investors.
-For example, if the share price was $100 before the ex-dividend date, and the company decides to pay $1 per share in dividends, the share price will drop to $99 on the ex-dividend date.
-Missing this date automatically disqualifies you for dividends payout in that quarter.
+You must buy dividend stocks before the ex-dividend date to qualify for dividends.
+The ex-dividend date is crucial for dividend stock investors because that is when the share price drops by the amount of dividend paid to investors.
+For example, if the share price was $100 before the ex-dividend date, and the company decides to pay $1 per dividend share, the share price will drop to $99 on the ex-dividend date.
+Missing this date automatically disqualifies you from dividend payouts in that quarter.

 Record date

 Before you can get paid dividends, your name must be in the company’s books as a shareholder.
-The date on which you are recorded as a shareholder of the company, and therefore, eligible for dividends is the record date.
+The date on which you are recorded as a company shareholder and, therefore, eligible for dividends is the record date.
 Typically, the record date is one business day after the ex-dividend date.

 Payout date